-Rationale: A high performance population clamp should allow for control of network dynamics over a wide range of activity set-points, both above and below spontaneous network firing rates.
+Rationale: A high performance population clamp should allow for control of network dynamics over a wide range of activity setpoints, both above and below spontaneous network firing rates.
 However, the physiological means by which network activity is modulated will have consequences on the degree of homeostatic change induced [22].
 Certain neuronal subpopulations may be more effective handles for controlling network-wide firing rate over long time periods.
-We will investigate four optogenetic constructs as handles for network activity that employ distinct neural circuitry:
+We will investigate four optogenetic constructs as handles for network activity that employ distinct neural circuitry.